jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

 Next, navigate to the join features tool and configure the parameters in order to join State Boundaries to Campgrounds.

 In contrast to the parameters for performing a **table join**, you will need to make two important changes to perform a **spatial join**:
-1. Set the join type to "choose a spatial relationship"
+1. Set the join type to "choose a spatial relationship."
-2. Change to join operation from join one to one to join one to many
+2. Change to join operation from join one to one to join one to many.
    - Leaving the join operation as join one to one would append the information for each feature in the join layer (State Boundaries) to **a single feature** in the target layer (Campgrounds) that meets the criteria of the defined spatial relationship and is first in the defined ranking criteria.
 In contrast, performing a one to many join will append information for each feature in the join layer (State Boundaries) to **every feature** in the target layer (Campgrounds) that meet the criteria of the defined spatial relationship.

 To join State Boundaries to Campgrounds, configure the parameters for join features so that State Boundaires is joined to Campgrounds using a one-to-many spatial join.
 In this case, the spatial join subtype will need to be set to capture any campgrounds within each state (meaning you can choose intersect or completely within because no points exist on state borders). **Additionally, be sure to zoom out on the map viewer or uncheck the current map extent option at the bottom of the tool pane.**